 Maburika!
 Join me as I research ancestors and discuss genealogy research with a Caribbean focus.
-Also on this site are blog projects, linked by place and family, so feel free to explore!
+Also on this site are various projects linked by place and family, and a couple of resource pages you may find helpful.

 Blog